Nepherhotep/django-orm-sugar/README.md

     return q_gt & q_lt
 ```

-The actual function name doesn't matter, only passed name to decorator does.
+The actual function name doesn't matter, only passed name to decorator
+does.
-Now you can use newly registered helper:
+Now a newly registered helper can be used:
 ```python
 >>> Q.user.registration_date.in_exc_range(from_date, to_date)
 Q(registration_date__gt=from_date) & Q(registration_date__lt=to_date)